123jimin/sd-webui-prompt-sub-rule/README.md

 # sd-webui-prompt-sub-rule
 Create and manage prompt substituion rules; extension for sd-webui.

+> [!WARNING]
+> This extension is deprecated.
+Use [sd-prompt-parser](https://github.com/123jimin/sd-prompt-parser) instead to create your own solution.

 ## Rule syntax

 Consider the case where a rule named `Example` is defined as following.